“Katz’s world—of animals and humans and their combined generosity of spirit—is a place you’re glad you’ve been.” —The Boston Globe

 I already had two sweet dogs and I had plenty of non-dog-related responsibilities as well.
 I wasn’t particularly keen on taking in a third dog.

-from Running to the Mountain (memoir excerpt)
+Running to the Mountain (memoir excerpt)

 When it comes to change, I’m not a detached observer; I’m a partisan.